DataDog/dd-sdk-ios/docs/log_collection.md

 Send logs to Datadog from your iOS applications with [Datadog's `dd-sdk-ios` client-side logging library][1] and leverage the following features:

 * Log to Datadog in JSON format natively.
-* Add `context` and extra custom attributes to each log sent.
+* Use default and add custom attributes to each log sent.
 * Record real client IP addresses and User-Agents.
-* Optimized network usage with automatic bulk posts.
+* Leverage optimized network usage with automatic bulk posts.

 **Note**: The `dd-sdk-ios` library supports all iOS versions 11+.